katiejohnsonsf/Fear_and_Opportunity/README.md

 ## Fisher's Exact Test

-I chose Fisher's Exact test because it measures the significance of the association between two kinds of classification (in this case respondents citing fear of failure and perception of oppportunity to start a business).
+I chose Fisher's Exact test because it measures the significance of the association between two kinds of classification (in this case respondents citing fear of failure and perception of opportunity to start a business).

 I used a contingency table for the Fisher's Exact test, which shows the proportion of 126,608 respondents' answers over four response combinations.